mhornstein/Cloudinary-Test/Part3/article.md

 ### Why use the JavaScript SDK?

 Transformations can be applied by manually constructing delivery URLs.
-However, the JavaScript SDK makes this process simpler and less error-prone by providing a clear, chainable API for defining transformations in code.
+However, the JavaScript SDK makes this process simpler and less error-prone by providing a clear API for defining transformations in code.
 Behind the scenes, both approaches achieve the same result.

 ## 1. Prepare the HTML and CSS scaffold

-The HTML and CSS are provided so you can focus entirely on the JavaScript SDK.
+The HTML and CSS are provided so you can focus entirely on the JavaScript code.

-**Project layout**
+### Project layout

 ```
 / (project root)